 Story Sequence Writing Prompts Students use four sequence picture cards to order events, then transition words and specific story vocabulary to write their piece.
 All the supports are in place to ensure everyone is successful!

-Write the Room This is an engaging literacy center activity that combines reading and writing!
-Students practice reading sentences with basic sight words and writing complete sentences.
+Write the Room This is an SoR-aligned, engaging literacy center activity that combines reading and writing!
+Students practice reading decodable sentences with target phonics skills and writing complete sentences.

 So what is it that makes these writing centers so engaging?
 Well, for one, they are all naturally differentiated.
 My higher students find them challenging and my most reluctant writers find them accessible.